 A man—I’ll call him Robert—once wrote to me telling me a horror story about his ex-wife.
 To say she acted uncharitably during and after their separation and divorce would be an understatement.
 Of course, I am hearing only one side of the story, but his question boiled down to this: “Am I required to forgive her, even though she is not sorry for anything she has done, and then to forget about what she has done because God ‘forgets’ when he forgives and calls us to do the same?
 I must confess to you that I just cannot live this because I believe she is dangerous to both me and our children.”

-Unfortunately, scenarios like this are not rare.
-But they do end up raising some very important questions about the nature of forgiveness.
-There are at least five points to be considered for clarifying the issues at hand:
+Scenarios like this—which, unfortunately, are not rare—raise some important questions about the nature of forgiveness.
+There are at least four points to be considered for clarifying the issues at hand:

 1. We are not called to go beyond what God himself does when it comes to forgiveness.
-Many Christians believe with Robert that they are obliged to forgive even those who are not in the least bit sorry for their offenses against them.
+Many Christians believe with Robert that they are obliged to forgive even those who are not in the least bit sorry for their offenses.
 And on the surface this sounds really . . .
 Christian.
 But is it true?
 God himself doesn’t do it.
-He only forgives those who repent of their sins.
-II Cor.
-7:10 says, “[G]odly grief produces a repentance that leads to salvation.”
-I John 1:9 says, “If we confess our sins, he . . . will forgive our sins.”
+He forgives only those who repent of their sins.
+2 Corinthians 7:10 says, “Godly grief produces a repentance that leads to salvation.”
+1 John 1:9 says, “If we confess our sins, he . . . will forgive our sins.”